-This division-wide solicitation supersedes version NSF 16-566.
-The solicitation follows most of the requirements in the NSF Proposal & Award Policies & Procedures Guide, but has additional requirements listed below.
+This division-wide solicitation supersedes version NSF 18-564.
+This solicitation describes additional proposal submission requirements and review criteria beyond those in the NSF Proposal & Award Policies & Procedures Guide.
 These are specified in the sub-section labeled Additional Information in section (V.A) Proposal Preparation Instructions with further Additional Solicitation Specific Review Criteria specified in section (VI.A) Merit Review Principles and Criteria below.
-These relate primarily to proposers who anticipate having multiple sources of support, proposals involving significant instrumentation development and/or long-duration efforts, and proposals with letters of collaboration.
-Proposals received after a program deadline will only be considered in next year's funding cycle.
-Note that programs are listed after their associated deadlines.
-All proposals submitted to the Physics Division that are not governed by another solicitation (such as CAREER and MRI) should be submitted to this solicitation; otherwise they will be returned without review.
+These additional requirements relate primarily to proposers who anticipate having multiple sources of support, proposals involving significant instrumentation development and/or long-duration efforts, and proposals with letters of collaboration.